 The House of Representatives adjourned Sine Die three days ahead of the expected conclusion of the 2015 regular session and without approving a budget for 2015-16.
-As a result, the Legislature reconvened in early June to complete work on the budget and consider other noneducation matters.
-A summary of final budget actions will appear in a future edition of Legislative Report.
+As a result, the Legislature reconvened in early June to approve a statewide general fund budget for 2015-16 that, after governor's vetoes, totals \$28.8 billion, up 3.4 percent over 2014-15.